Pony Express Divisions:

 The Pony Express operation was divided into five operating divisions.
 The first division ran from St. Joseph, Missouri to Fort Kearny, Nebraska; the second division from Fort Kearny to Horseshoe Station (above Fort Laramie), Wyoming; the third from Horseshoe Station to Salt Lake City, Utah; the fourth from Salt Lake City to Roberts Creek, Nevada; and the fifth division, from Roberts Creek to Sacramento, California.
-For the final segment — the stretch from Sacramento to San Francisco, the mail was at first transported by horse relays, but, later normally transported by steamers unless there was some problem.
+For the final segment — the stretch from Sacramento to San Francisco, the mail was first transported by horse relays.
+Later, it was usually transported by steamers unless there was some problem.

 Each division of the Pony Express route had an established number of “home” stations with various “relay rider” or “swing” stations between them.
-The character of the country determined the numbers and distances between home stations and relay stations.
-During its 19 month history, the distances and particular stations on the route changed with time and varying circumstances.
+The country’s character determined the numbers and distances between home stations and relay stations.
+During its 19-month history, the distances and particular stations on the route changed with time and varying circumstances.

-In his memoirs, Alexander Majors stated that home stations were located approximately 65-100 miles apart.
+Alexander Majors stated that home stations were located approximately 65-100 miles apart.
 At home stations, which were usually associated with previously established stagecoach stations, employees of the stage company were required to take care of the ponies and have them in readiness when required.
-Normally, home stations had an agent or station keeper in charge of five or six boys.
-Some stagecoach stations were constructed under either Hockaday & Company and/or the Chorpenning Company lines and then absorbed by either the Leavenworth & Pike’s Peak Express Company or its successor company, Central Overland California and Pike’s Peak Express.
+Typically, home stations had an agent or station keeper in charge of five or six boys.
+Some stagecoach stations were constructed under either Hockaday & Company or the Chorpenning Company lines and then absorbed by the Leavenworth & Pike’s Peak Express Company or its successor company, Central Overland California and Pike’s Peak Express.

 Between home stations, there were several relay rider or swing stations.
 In the beginning, the relay rider stations were set approximately 20-25 miles apart, but later, more relay rider stations were established at shorter intervals, about 12-15 miles apart.
-Relay rider stations normally had a single caretaker for the horses.
+Relay rider stations usually had a single caretaker for the horses.